HamidQureshi/DHealth/README.md

 -       Reports can be shared with multiple doctors

--       Reports can be viewed on downloaded from the application
+-       Reports can be viewed and downloaded from the application

 This project has 4 components.